maketext/many-table/README.md

 Please participate in modifying source code and development a lot.

+And can use with Commercial Use.
+Many Stallings Company will do.

 ## Login
 The login account information is determined during the test phase.